 In June 1940, the island’s 1500 inhabitants were evacuated.
 This followed a decision by the British government that the Channel Islands were too difficult and expensive to defend, and paved the way for a period of occupation by the Germans that would last until 16 May 1945.

-Through an interdisciplinary methodology, which combines historical research, cartographic and photographic data, and aerial reconnaissance material with non-invasive archaeological survey, archaeology students and staff from Staffordshire University have revealed new insights into the Nazi Occupation.
+Through an interdisciplinary methodology, which combines historical research, cartographic and photographic data, and aerial reconnaissance material with non-invasive archaeological survey, archaeology staff and students from Staffordshire University have revealed new insights into the Nazi Occupation.